strawhatboy/buffer-bits/README.md

         - create Bits from existing Buffer object
     * Bits.from(bits, offset, length)
         - create Bits from existing Bits object
+    * Bits.alloc(length)
+        - create Bits with count of bits and filled with 0
 2. Constructor
     * new Bits(buffer, offset, length) *
         - there's __NO__ params validating in this constructor, please __DON'T__ use it for creating new instance...